Hot Stuff! (and cold too): Best Food Thermos

 This is the thermos that I usually bring with me to work every day.
 It comes with a folding spoon that stores in the lid.
 The outer lid adds to the insulation and also can be used as a bowl to eat from.
 It keeps food hot for 7 hours and cold food cold for 9 hours.
 The size is perfect at 2 cups.
 For me, this is the best lunch thermos.
 I love that this now comes in a great assortment of colors, and brushed stainless steel also.
 I can vouch for the durability of this one – mine has lasted years.

 The thermos also comes in a 24 ounce size.
 I use this one if I knew I had a really long day and needed more than the 16 ounce size.
 This size doesn’t come with a spoon, but makes up for it in insulation ratings.
 The Thermos 24 ounce keeps hot food hot for an impressive 9 hours, and cold foods cold for 12 hours.
+This is quickly becoming my everyday container, it’s easily one of the best hot food thermos around.

 I have an earlier version of the LunchBots thermal food jar.
 I love this update.
 The lid is easier to grip, and the new venting feature releases any pressure.
 This makes it much easier to open.
 This will keep food hot for up to 6 hours.
 Not as good as the Thermos brand, but it will certainly keep your lunch hot.
 The LunchBots is available in a 12 ounce and 16 ounce version, I prefer the larger 16 ounce one.